cloud-barista/cb-tumblebug/docs/feature_guide/cloud-agnostic-image.md

 1. **Provisioning**: Creates a temporary Infra (Multi-Cloud Infrastructure) based on your specifications.
 2. **Configuration**: Executes post-deployment commands (e.g., `apt install nginx`) to set up the software environment.
-3. **Snapshotting**: Triggers CSP-native snapshot mechanisms for each running VM.
+3. **Snapshotting**: Triggers CSP-native snapshot mechanisms for each running Node.
 4. **Verification**: Actively polls image status until it transitions to `Available`.
 5. **Cleanup**: Terminates the temporary Infra to prevent unnecessary costs (optional but recommended).

 ### 2. Parallel Snapshot Creation

-- Identifies the first running VM in each NodeGroup.
+- Identifies the first running Node in each NodeGroup.
 - Executes snapshot requests in parallel across different providers.
 - Uses provider-specific semaphores to prevent API rate limiting.

 ### 3. Safety Mechanisms

-- **Wait-for-Available**: The system does not delete the source VM until the created image is fully registered and available.
+- **Wait-for-Available**: The system does not delete the source Node until the created image is fully registered and available.
-- **Partial Failure Handling**: If some VMs fail to provision, the system proceeds with snapshotting the successful ones.
+- **Partial Failure Handling**: If some Nodes fail to provision, the system proceeds with snapshotting the successful ones.
 - **Cleanup Protection**: If snapshot creation fails completely, cleanup can still be enforced to avoid zombie resources.

 ---